 - 4-5 cups powdered sugar

-- Cream together the butter, Bailey's, and peppermint extract with an electric mixer.
-Slowly, start adding the powdered sugar, mixing after each addition.
+- Cream together the softened vegan butter, Baileys, and peppermint extract with an electric mixer.
+Slowly, start adding the powdered sugar, 1/2 cup at a time, mixing on low after each addition.
 Keep adding powdered sugar and mixing until a firm, mold-able dough is formed.
-We ended up using about 4-5 cups.
+We ended up using about 4.5 cups.

-- Roll 2 tsp of dough into a ball and gently flatten it onto a parchment-lined baking sheet.
-Roll into a ball and gently flatten with your hands.
-Repeat until all the dough is used and freeze the baking trays for 10-15 minutes.
+- Line a baking sheet with parchment paper and use your clean, dry hands to roll 2 tsp of dough into a ball and gently flatten it onto the parchment.
+Repeat until all the dough is used and place the trays in the freezer for 10 minutes.

-- In a small sauce pan, melt the coconut oil and chocolate chips on low heat, stirring continuously.
-When it is almost completely melted, turn off the heat and stir until all the chocolate chips are completely liquefied.
+- In the mean time, add the coconut oil and chocolate chips to a small sauce pan and heat on low, stirring continuously.
+When it is almost completely melted (usually about 2 minutes), turn off the heat and stir until all the chocolate chips are completely liquefied.

-- You can store these in the fridge or freezer.
-They'll last on the counter for a few hours but are best stored chilled for longer periods of time.
+- For best results, store any leftovers in the freezer.
+They'll last on the counter for 1-2 hours but are best stored chilled for longer periods of time.
+ENJOY!